FAQs

 How do personal stories help?

 Stories are powerful tools for change.
-By listening to lived experiences, we humanize schizophrenia, build empathy, and push back against harmful narratives.
+Listening to lived experiences helps humanize schizophrenia and foster empathy in the face of harmful narratives.

 What is schizophrenia?

-Schizophrenia is a chronic mental health condition that affects how a person thinks, feels, and behaves.
-It can involve symptoms such as hallucinations, delusions, disorganized thinking, and social withdrawal.
-With the right support and care, many people living with schizophrenia lead meaningful lives.
+Schizophrenia is a chronic mental health condition that affects how a person thinks, feels, and interacts with the world.
+It can include hallucinations or delusions and make it difficult to organize thoughts or maintain social connections.
+With the right support and care, many people with schizophrenia lead meaningful, fulfilling lives.

 What causes schizophrenia?

-The exact cause isn’t fully understood, but research points to a combination of genetic, biological, and environmental factors.
-It is not caused by personal weakness, parenting, or trauma alone.
+The exact cause isn’t fully understood, but research suggests schizophrenia develops through an interaction between biological influences and environmental experiences.
+It is not caused by personal weakness or by the way someone was raised.

 Is schizophrenia the same as multiple personality disorder?